 RELATED READING: How to Choose Between Hangzhou and Suzhou

 Hangzhou lies at the end of the Grand Canal which starts in Beijing and flows all the way to West Lake, a placid body of water located in the center of the city.

 In a city that embodies the lake’s traits: calming, peaceful, beautiful, and mellow, it wouldn’t be right to spend your morning rushing around sights and traversing great distances.
 Slow down to the local pace and let WildChina arrange a private boat with a traditional Chinese musician to accompany you as you drift around and look at the scenery.

 From mid-morning until lunchtime, we’ll arrange an excellent insight into daily life when we spend time with the locals who gather each day at the park.
 As you stroll around the lake, passing by a plethora of activities including people singing, dancing, playing around with Chinese yo-yos, and betting money on games of mahjong, your WildChina guide will help to translate your questions and facilitate conversations.

 RELATED READING: 4 Reasons to Visit Hangzhou and Suzhou in Spring

 Hangzhou Day Tour – Lingyin Temple

 One of the most sacred spots in Hangzhou is Lingyin Temple.
-The temple has been revered by scholars and artists throughout the ages.
-In the afternoon, WildChina will arrange a walking tour around the serene spiritual sights.
+The temple has been revered by scholars and artists throughout the ages and, during your afternoon in Hangzhou, we’ll arrange a walking tour around the Lingyin’s serene spiritual sights.